MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-plan.md

 - **Ability to assign wired numbers to Teams users.** For more information, see Plan and Configure Location-Based Routing for India.

-- **PSTN conferencing support** - Ability to use the Operator Connect Conferencing for India service to support ad hoc and call queue conferences.
+- **PSTN conferencing support** - Ability to use Operator Connect Conferencing for India service to support ad hoc and call queue conferences.

 ## Licensing and requirements